serhmarch/modbuspy/examples/README.md

-# modbuspy Examples
+# libmodbuspy Examples

-This directory contains comprehensive example applications demonstrating the modbuspy Modbus library in both synchronous and asynchronous modes.
+This directory contains comprehensive example applications demonstrating the libmodbuspy Modbus library in both synchronous and asynchronous modes.

 ## Structure